pulumi/pulumi/cmd/lumidl/README.md

 Lumi package with metadata associated with a set of resource type definitions.
 Its associated provider is a dynamic plugin that implements the behavior associated with those resources, their CRUD functions, and operational semantics.

-The CLIDL toolset cuts down on boilerplate and makes it easy to author new resource packages and providers.
+The LumIDL toolset cuts down on boilerplate and makes it easy to author new resource packages and providers.

 ## Building